-While we set out below circumstances in which the legislation requires reporting of particular child protection issues, the School requires you to report any concern you may have about the safety, welfare or wellbeing of a child or young person to the Principal.
+While we set out below circumstances in which the legislation requires reporting of particular child protection issues, the School requires all Staff and volunteers to report any concern they may have about the safety, welfare or wellbeing of a child or young person to the Principal.

-If the allegation involves the Principal, you are required to report to the EO of the College who will then assume the role and duties of 'The Head of Agency'.
+If the allegation involves the Principal, you are required to report to the CEO of the College who will then assume the role and duties of 'The Head of Agency' or 'Head of Relevant Entity'.